apache/incubator-kie-tools/uberfire-extensions/uberfire-security/uberfire-security-management/README.md

 * The roles are the groups or roles, depending on what the concrete realm provides, that come from the security realm and are registered in the Roles Registry (see `org.uberfire.ext.security.server.RolesRegistry`)
 * The groups are the groups or roles, depending on what the concrete realm provides, that come from the security realm and are not registered as roles in the Roles Registry

-So keep in mind that if the security realm being used does not support both groups and roles, the user assignments will be performed with no differentiation, so all groups and roles assigned to a given user will be added in the security realm, no matter if it's a group or a role.
+So keep in mind that if the security realm being used it does not support both groups and roles, the user assignments will be performed with no differentiation, so all groups and roles assigned to a given user will be added in the security realm, no matter if it's a group or a role.
 At user load time, UF will check the Roles Registry and will apply the right assignment behaviour.